It’s all about women helping women. These outstanding entrepreneurs are pointing the way to a more inclusive future.

 As a nonprofit media company dedicated to women entrepreneurs, we believe women helping women can lead the way to a more inclusive future.
 When we put out our call for entries in April, we heard from scores of women around the world who are resisting social mores that have so often held women back.
 We made our final selections based on the strength and impact of the entrepreneur’s mission, as well as the sustainability of the business itself.

 We hope this list inspires anyone, regardless of gender, to use the power of business to make a positive change in the world.
-Be sure to check back as we unveil a new profile each day over the next 2 weeks.
+Be sure to check our special page for The Resist List as we unveil a new profile each day over the next 2 weeks.

 Sarah Walsh, Caffe d’Amore Coffee Company: Schooled by tough experiences, Pittsburgh coffee shop owner Walsh has created a post-#MeToo workplace where everyone is welcome and mutual respect is a way of life.